Culture of Armenia: Language

+Religion

+The dominant religion in Armenia is Christianity and the Armenian Apostolic Church is the national church of Armenia.

 Sports

 A wide array of sports are played in Armenia.
 Football is the most popular sport in Armenia.
 Other popular sports are wrestling, weightlifting, judo, chess, and boxing.
 Armenia's mountainous terrain provides great opportunities for the practice of sports like skiing and rock climbing.
 Being a landlocked country, water sports can only be practiced on lakes, notably Lake Sevan.
 Competitively, Armenia has been very successful at chess, weightlifting, and wrestling at the international level.
 Armenia is also an active member of the international sports community, with full membership in the Union of European Football Associations (UEFA), Federation of International Bandy (FIB), and International Ice Hockey Federation (IIHF).
 It also hosts the Pan-Armenian Games.

 In Post-Soviet countries, the Armenian football players are well known for their skills and well developed techniques.
 This is mainly due to the success of the Armenian players such as, Khoren Hovhannisyan, Eduard Markarov, Levon Ishtoyan, Nikita Simonyan, etc. One of the biggest successes of Armenian club was the took place in the golden year of 1973, where the famous Armenian club Ararat Yerevan took both, the title of the Soviet Top League and the Soviet Cup.

 Since independence, Armenia has been very successful in chess.
 Armenia's men team have won the Chess Olympiad 3 times, making them 5th most successful team in chess world history.
 Famous chess players, such as Tigran Petrosyan and Garry Kasparov are both of Armenian origins.